Well, we are about to change your opinion and show you why you should visit Milwaukee!

 You can even Jump Start a Harley Davidson motorcycle just outside the museum to see what it feels like to ride your own.

 The Harley Museum is filled with interactive displays like the virtual ride room where we took some shots of ourselves sitting on a hog and the Evil Knievel video game where we failed miserably jumping the shark.

 Tickets are $18 for more information visit the Harley-Davidson Website

-The Milwaukee Art Museum
+2. The Milwaukee Art Museum

-Make sure to stand in the centre of the Reiman Suspension Bridge that connect the museum to the city to capture it’s beauty.
+Make sure to stand in the centre of the Reiman Suspension Bridge that connects the museum to the city of Milwaukee to capture it’s beauty.